Substances | 8 min read

 • There is a persistent desire and/or unsuccessful efforts to cut down or control psilocybin use.

-• A great deal of time is spent in activities necessary to obtain, use, or recover from psilocybin.
+• A significant amount of time is spent on activities necessary to obtain, use, or recover from psilocybin.

 • Cravings to use psilocybin.